SeaseLtd/rated-ranking-evaluator/rre-maven-plugin/rre-maven-generic-search-plugin/README.md

-Generic Maven Evaluation plugin
+Generic Maven Search plugin
 ===============================

-This evaluation plugin allows the use of alternative search APIs than the supplied Solr and Elasticsearch choices.
+This search plugin allows the use of alternative search APIs than the supplied Solr and Elasticsearch choices.